-We will not pay this Death Benefit if you commit suicide within 13 months after the Income Protection Cover started, or was last reinstated.
+We will not pay this Death Benefit if you die as a result of suicide within 13 months after the Income Protection Cover started, or was last reinstated.

 Rehabilitation Expense Benefit

 If you're disabled, we'll pay a third party provider for the provision of occupational rehabilitation services, such as the cost of a rehabilitation and/or retraining course or special equipment that will directly assist you to return to work.
 The rehabilitation service must be approved by us in advance of the provision of the service.